 List Of The Most Common Resume Writing Mistakes

 Here is the list of 7 common resume writing mistakes you need to avoid

 - Usage of Fancy Phrases and Words during Resume Writing

 - Contact Information for References

 Unstructured Long Paragraphs

 A hiring manager wouldn’t be compelled to read long cluttered paragraphs under job experience, educational background, or other sections.
-Make your professional resume template easy to read by adding bullets and minimal text.
+Make your professional basic resume template easy to read by adding bullets and minimal text.
 You don’t have to use long sentences for highlighting a skill or professional accomplishment that can be mentioned in a few words.
 Cut the verbosity of the text as well, you don’t have to present a literary paper, use easy to comprehend vocabulary.

 Using Too Many Sentences With “I”

 The resume has your name and it surely is about your career background.
 The usage of “I” in every other sentence would seem quite narcissistic and annoying.
 Use nouns, pronouns, and adverbs to flaunt your skills and accomplishments.
 This way you will be able to grab the attention of the hiring managers and employers.